OwenCoppinger/EC282SP2022/README.md

 When learning R, arguably the most important skill that you need to acquire is to be able to **Google** your problem.
 There is probably not a single R question that you have yet has not been answered on [Stack Overflow](https://stackoverflow.com/).

-- **Github**: To create a collaborative and interactive teaching environment, you need to create an account on [GitHub](https://github.com/) using your Bentley email address and accept the project invitation that you will receive from me for EC282.
-You will only use the very basic tools on [GitHub](https://github.com/), mainly downloading the course material, homework assignments,  issues and discussions tabs, ask questions about them, post an answer, and learn R from me and your peers through sharing your code.
+- **Github**: You will only use the very basic tools on [GitHub](https://github.com/), mainly downloading the course material, homework assignments, and follow the additional material that I post here.

 ### Grading